 Let's get this right from the start - WE LOVE VOLUNTEERS!

 We welcome you to get your hands dirty during our planting and harvest season (early March through late November).
-Volunteers work at one of two locations: our flower farm on the 200 block of Manistique and Ashland, or our home and office where our hoop house is at 313 Newport.
+Volunteers work at one of two locations: our flower farm on the 200 block of Manistique and Ashland, or our office, root cellar and hoop house at 313 Newport.

 Any volunteer help will be greatly appreciated.
-We will be delighted to share with you what we have learned about organic horticulture.
-And we are always open to what we can learn from you.
+We will be delighted to share with you what we are learning and are eager to learn from you.
 If you would like to volunteer, please Contact Us before your anticipated visit so we know to expect you.
 Generally, you're welcome to work with us any time from 10-5 Monday to Saturday.

 No matter how busy we may be either at our office or outside in the field, we are always glad to give you a warm welcome.
-We would love to work with your school, church, work or other community organization.
+We would love to work with your school, church, work or community organization.
 Those with special needs and children are always welcome at our projects.
 Feel free to contact us for a tour or you can also enjoy the gardens on your own.
 There are sitting areas for you to relax, commune with nature and feel at home in the gardens.
 If your group would like to volunteer at Detroit Abloom on a Saturday or any other time during the week, please Contact Us.

 A WORD ABOUT SAFETY

 For all suburbanites, please do not hesitate getting to know us because we're located in Detroit.
 Although we're all expected to practice safety precautions practically anywhere we go in today's world, we're proud that our Jefferson Chalmers neighborhood is one of the safest areas of Detroit.
-Tom has lived here for 30 years, Nancy for eight and both they and all of their friends and volunteers over the years have never had a problem.
-Actually, it's quite the opposite.
-We've made many friends in this community and because people generally appreciate that you've come to help improve the neighborhood, you will usually get a very warm welcome.
+Tom has lived here for 31 years, Nancy for eight and both they and all of their friends and volunteers over the years have never had a problem.
+Actually, it’s quite the opposite.
+Because we have many friends in this community and most people appreciate that you've come to help improve the neighborhood, you will usually get a very warm welcome.